Avanthireddy04/Cloud-project/README.md

 5. Cosine Similarity – For resume–job matching scores

+### Cloud deployment
+- Deploys application on ECS (Fargate)

+- Configures networking and load balancer

+- Ensures secure and public access to the app

 ### Container Registry
 1. Amazon ECR (Elastic Container Registry): The Docker container image for the application is stored in a private ECR repository, enabling version control and secure image distribution to ECS tasks.
+Docker, Amazon ECR, and Amazon ECS work together to deploy our application on AWS.
+Docker is used to package the Streamlit frontend application along with its required libraries and environment into a container, ensuring the app runs the same way everywhere.
+Amazon ECR acts as a secure storage location where this Docker container image is uploaded and maintained.
+Amazon ECS (using Fargate) then pulls the container image from ECR and runs it as a live application without requiring us to manage servers.
+In simple terms, Docker builds the application, ECR stores it, and ECS runs it so users can access the application through a web browser.

 ### 🔒 Security